ibme-qubic/svbdoc/doc/implementation.rst

 Cost function
 ~~~~~~~~~~~~~

-The cost function is defined by summing two tensors.
-The *Reconstruction cost* is the
+The total loss is defined by summing two loss tensors.
+The *Reconstruction loss* is the
 negative of the mean log likelihood returned by the noise model.
 This is essentially
 a measure of how well the model prediction fits the data.
-The *Latent cost* is the
+The *Latent loss* is the
 posterior distribution entropy minus the mean log PDF of the prior and penalises
 large deviations from the prior values of the parameters.
 Each of these is
 defined by operations on the tensors returned by the prior, posterior and noise models